What is a Cover Letter?

 How do you sell yourself in a cover letter?

-Above all, you want to prove to the company that you’re a worthy candidate for the job.
+Above all, you want to prove to the company that you are a worthy candidate for the job.
 To do so, emphasize your enthusiasm, knowledge, and readiness.

 - Describe what it is about the job that excites you.
-Employers will be less interested in candidates who don’t seem eager about the opportunity.
+Employers will be less interested in candidates who do not seem eager about the opportunity.

-- Show that you’ve taken the time to understand the company’s mission and culture.
+- Show that you have taken the time to understand the company’s mission and culture.
 Companies appreciate job seekers who are passionate enough to do initial research.

 How do you write a cover letter if you have no experience?

-If you’re a recent college graduate, or don’t have much experience with a particular industry, think of your cover letter in terms of skills instead of experiences.
+If you are a recent college graduate, or do not have much experience with a particular industry, think of your cover letter in terms of skills instead of experiences.
 Use examples from internships, volunteer and extracurricular work, or academic programs that applies to the job.
 For instance, if you’re applying for a marketing position, you can mention communications, event planning and customer skills you’ve picked up from a part-time retail job.
-If you’re a programmer seeking a more managerial role, mention any experiences you’ve had leading small groups, or successfully managing a project.
+If you’re a programmer seeking a more managerial role, mention any experiences you have had leading small groups, or successfully managing a project.